openvinotoolkit/openvino/samples/c/hello_nv12_input_classification_ov/README.md

 ## How It Works

-Upon the start-up, the sample application reads command-line parameters, loads specified network and an image in the NV12 color format to an Inference Engine plugin.
+At startup, the sample application reads command-line parameters, loads specified network and an image in the `NV12` color format to OpenVINO Runtime.
 Then, the sample creates a synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.
+For more information, refer to the ["Integrate OpenVINO Runtime with Your Application" Guide](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).

 ## Building

-To build the sample, please use instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in Inference Engine Samples guide.
+To build the sample, use the instructions available in the **Build the Sample Applications** section in [OpenVINO Toolkit Samples](../../../docs/OV_Runtime_UG/Samples_Overview.md).

 ## Running

-To run the sample, you need specify a model and image:
+To run the sample, you need to specify a model and an image:

-- you can use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
+- You may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
 The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you can use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.
+- You may use images from the media files collection, available online in the [test data](https://storage.openvinotoolkit.org/data/test_data).

-The sample accepts an uncompressed image in the NV12 color format.
-To run the sample, you need to convert your BGR/RGB image to NV12.
-To do this, you can use one of the widely available tools such as FFmpeg\* or GStreamer\*.
-The following command shows how to convert an ordinary image into an uncompressed NV12 image using FFmpeg:
+The sample accepts an uncompressed image in the `NV12` color format.
+To run the sample, you need to convert your `BGR`/`RGB` image to `NV12`.
+To do this, you can use one of the widely available tools such as FFmpeg or GStreamer.
+The following command shows how to convert an ordinary image into an uncompressed `NV12` image, using FFmpeg:

 ```sh
 ffmpeg -i cat.jpg -pix_fmt nv12 cat.yuv